SpongePowered/SpongeDocs/source/plugin/injection.rst

 .. tip::

-    View :doc:`../basics/logging` for a complete guide, specifically for the Logger.
+    View :doc:`logging` for a complete guide, specifically for the Logger.

 Game
 ~~~~